jvalls1/usa-indicators/README.md

 ## Causes of death

-* causes_of_death.ipynb, is used for profiling and clining.
+* causes_of_death.ipynb, is used for profiling and cleaning.
 * causes_of_death.py, runs for the two files.

 Permanent file: 2014-2019. <br>